My friend Janice asked this on a message board I help moderate and I thought it would make a great discussion here as well.

 How do YOU remain, or become, “friends” with your adult children?
 Those who live at home and those who do not.
 Those who are married?
 What do you DO to retain a strong friendship.
 I know we will always be mom and that’s good but what about a *friendship*.

-I think it is a process that begins during the teen years when they still live at home.
+This is a process that begins during the teen years when they still live at home.
 If we have raised our children to be respectful when they are young, we should be able to develop a relationship with them when they are teenagers that allows for less control and more communication.